-- 1. Understand the various algorithms of 2D Computer graphics. - 2.
-Infer the 3D graphics modelling technology. - 3.
-Understand different forms of Multimedia and gain knowledge about Audio and Video. - 4.
-Classify the Networks used for Multimedia and communication Applications. - 5.
-Investigate the various Multimedia Applications.
+- 1. Gain proficiency in various algorithms of 2D Computer graphics and trend their use in various real-life systems. - 2.
+Enhance the perspective of Modern computer system with modelling, analysis and interpretation of 3D visual information. - 3.
+Able to understand different forms of Multimedia and gain knowledge about Audio and Video. - 4.
+Able to understand the Networks used for Multimedia and to communicate with Multimedia Applications. - 5.
+Able to design and implement a number of Multimedia Applications and to do Research in Multimedia Industry.